Faq

 When should I get to New Mexico?

 This is a common FAQ for us.
-Whether driving or flying, we recommend that you arrive at your hunt location between 2 - 4 pm the day before your hunt.
+Whether driving or flying, we recommend that you arrive at your hunt location between 1-2pm the day before your hunt.
+Most hunts start on a Saturday, come in on a friday, hunt saturday- wednesday, leave thursday.
 This allows you time to get checked in, take care of pre-hunt paperwork, and ensure you have time to be escorted to our range to test fire your weapon.

 What to Bring & Checklist FAQ (5)